 A child is the most costly investment, both socially and financially.
 It is also a seismic event, a historic shift in the topography of her existence; one she must painstakingly lay the groundwork for.

 But in the midst of her preparation, her body betrays her.
-It holds the sacred seeds of new life, but in finite and ever-diminishing supply.
-Mockingly, it presents only a narrow window spanning her late teenage years to her early thirties, and goads the woman to make her move.
+It holds the sacred seeds of new life, but it is finite and ever-diminishing in supply.
+Mockingly, it presents only a narrow window spanning her late teenage years to her early thirties and goads the woman to make her move.